 The 2018 tax reform known as the Tax Cuts and Jobs Act (TCJA) allows for a new 20 percent deduction on certain business income, known as the Section 199A deduction.
 One should have the right type of business and the right taxable income.

 In our past blog article Christmas Came Early In 2018, we discussed different choices in conducting business when it came to taxation and the new tax legislation in great detail.
 We also explained the differences in taxation of each business entity structure, and if you have been paying attention, you will recall that the S corporation is a pass-through entity which is typically a great choice for most small business owners.

 We are an S Corporation with a fiscal year end of September 30th.
 Is there a way that the existing S Corporation shareholders can take distributions to pay the estimated income taxes, and the new shareholders would not take distributions until next year?
 Can this be done without breaking the S election?

-I need to dissolve a NYC S corporation during 2015.
+I need to dissolve a NYC S corporation.
 I think there are additional steps that need to be taken into consideration.
 Please advise.